Have a redundancy plan

 - Being informed of the company’s future plans;

-- Help finding other employment.
+- Help to find other employment.

 Employees who are to be made redundant are allowed a reasonable amount of time off to look for another job or undertake training.
 If you’ve worked continuously for your employer for at least two years they have to pay you up to 40% of a week’s pay to cover your time off.